ton-community/ton-docs/docs/develop/smart-contracts/tutorials/wallet.md

 Now let’s take a closer look.

-### Replay protection - Seqno
+### Replay Protection - Seqno

-It is very important not to repeat the transaction that has already been sent when working with wallets because, in this case, it can lead to some undesirable results.
-And if we take a look at the code of wallet smart contracts, we see the `seqno` (Sequence Number) there:
+Transaction replay protection in the wallet smart contract is directly related to the transaction seqno (Sequence Number) which keeps track of which transactions are sent in which order.
+It is very important that a single transaction is not repeated from a wallet because it throws off the integrity of the system entirely.
+If we further examine smart contract code within a wallet, the `seqno` is typically handled as follows:

 ```func
 throw_unless(33, msg_seqno == stored_seqno);
 ```

-This line of code above checks the seqno, which comes in the transaction and checks it with seqno, which is stored in a smart contract.
+This line of code above checks the `seqno`, which comes in the transaction and checks it with `seqno`, which is stored in a smart contract.
 The contract returns an error with `33 exit code` if they do not match.
 So if the sender passed invalid seqno, it means that he made some mistake in the transaction sequence, and the contract protects against such cases.

 ### Signature

 As mentioned earlier, wallet smart contracts accept external transactions.
-However, they come from the outer world, and **we should not trust this data**, so each wallet keeps the owner's public key in its storage.
-The smart contract verifies the signature with the public key when receiving an external transaction that the owner signed with the private key.
-It verifies that the transaction is actually from the owner.
+However, these transactions come from the outside world and that data cannot be 100% trusted.
+Therefore, each wallet stores the owner's public key.
+The smart contract uses a public key to verify the legitimacy of the transaction signature when receiving an external transaction that the owner signed with the private key.
+This verifies that the transaction is actually from the (contract) owner.

-To do that, it first gets the signature from the incoming message, then loads the public key from storage and validates the signature:
+To carry out this process, the wallet must first obtain the signature from the incoming message which loads the public key from storage and validates the signature using the following process:

 ```func
 var signature = in_msg~load_bits(512);